SarahBednarsh/dotNet5782_9845_9065/README.md

 Sarah: fix DroneToList, finish dealing with drones, add basic login in DAL- if in search drone doesn't exist return -1 and so on
 Liorah: add cooridnates, fix initialize

-Liorah: fixed coordinates. should fix the IBL constructor. (consider using ligical entities instead of DAL entities)
+Liorah: fixed Location. should fix the IBL constructor. (consider using ligical entities instead of DAL entities)

 Questions for Nurit:
 1) how do we update things in dal- do we make a functions for each? or a function ans send all the parameters? or have a function that we each time enter different variables?